kombit/org-graphql/README.md

 - OrganisationEnhedListe
 Used to query for all active or inactive Organisation Units belonging to a given CVR.
 There's also optional argument opgaver - containing rolle uuid and collection of KLE numbers.
 - Bruger
 Used to query for an individual or list of Brugers by UUIDs.
+- BrugerListe
+Used to search for one or a list of Brugers by BrugerFilter (brugernavn, brugerTypeUuid, adresseRolleFilter, PersonFilter (navn, CPR)).
+*To use PersonFilter, the user must have the necessary rights for the following data restrictions: SeNavn, SeCPR

 Note also that all GraphQL queries support drilling down to get details of the returned objects.